Calculator-dev/atlantbh-junior-qa-task/README.md

 1. Go into the tests folder by typing "cd tests" in the terminal
 2. Open your terminal and type "node twoCartItems.js"

+# To launch Delete item from the cart test follow these steps

+1. Go into the tests folder by typing "cd tests" in the terminal
+2. Open your terminal and type "node deletingItemFromCart.js"

+# To launch Show item details test follow these steps

+1. Go into the tests folder by typing "cd tests" in the terminal
+2. Open your terminal and type "node itemDetails.js"